IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The Optical PNC can use the following technology-specific topology YANG data models, which augment the generic TE Topology Model:

-- The WSON Topology Model, defined in the "ietf-wson-topology" YANG module of {{?RFC9094}};
+- The Wavelength Switched Optical Network (WSON) Topology Model, defined in the "ietf-wson-topology" YANG module of {{?RFC9094}};

 - the Flexi-grid Topology Model, defined in the "ietf-flexi-grid-topology" YANG module of